 Thank you Katie for the interview!
 And for the amazing Campo Alpaca hoodie and headband.

-UW graduation was just this past weekend.
-If you still need an amazing gift for someone special in your life, check out Campo Alpaca!
+If you need an amazing gift for someone special in your life, check out Campo Alpaca!

 You can take 10% off ANY ORDER using PROMO CODE: MadtownMomma!